RintaDev5792/FunnyOS/CONTRIBUTING.md

 ## Provide meaningful commit messages

 It is preferred that you list everything that a commit does in detail so that I
 know where to make sure everything works.
-I will not be following this guidelione
+I will not be following this guideline
 because I already know what my commits do.